TwinFan/XPMP2/docs/XSBAircraftFormat.md

 The [original file format](https://github.com/kuroneko/libxplanemp/wiki/LegacyCSL#aircraft-directory-text-file-format) supported more commands necessary to support older formats like `.acf` or OBJ7.
-XPMP2 only supported OBJ8 models and processes only the commands listed here.
+XPMP2 only supports OBJ8 models and processes only the commands listed here.
 Others are ignored.
 They may raise warnings in `Log.txt` but otherwise do no harm.